SIGACTION(3P) - phpMan

 be associated with the specified signal.
 If the SA_SIGINFO flag is set

-in the sa_flags field, and the implementation supports the Realtime
+in the sa_flags field, the sa_sigaction field specifies a signal-catch-

 The sa_flags field can be used to modify the behavior of the specified